argschwind/TAPseq/README.md

 Primer3: <https://github.com/primer3-org/primer3/releases>
 BLASTn: <https://www.ncbi.nlm.nih.gov/books/NBK279690/>

-Please install these tools first and add them to your PATH.
-If you don't want to add the tools to your "global" PATH, you can add the following code to an ~/.Rprofile file.
-This should add the tools to your PATH in R whenever you start a new session.
+Please install these tools first and add them to your `PATH`.
+If you don't want to add the tools to your "global" `PATH`, you can add the following code to an `~/.Rprofile file`.
+This should add the tools to your `PATH` in R whenever you start a new session.
 ```
 Sys.setenv(PATH = paste("/full/path/to/primer3-x.x.x/src", Sys.getenv("PATH"), sep = ":"))